SOJ281/COMP2913/README.md

 ## Staff login

 Staff details will be pre-saved in the database meaning there will be no registration option for staff, only login.
+There are two types of staff: employee and manager.

-One staff member has been added for now:
+One staff member of each type has been added for now:

+Employee: \
 email: staff_1@gmail.com \
 password: password12345

+Manager: \
+email: manager@gmail.com \
+password: 1234567